Last updated:

 Cash assistance

-A critical ongoing need will be unrestricted cash donations to support affected individuals and families.
-Direct cash assistance can allow families to secure housing, purchase items and contract services locally that address their multiple needs.
+Unrestricted monetary donations to support affected individuals and families are critical.
+Direct cash assistance can allow families to secure housing, purchase necessities, and contract local services that address their needs.
 It gives each family flexibility and choice, ensuring that support is relevant, cost-effective and timely.
-Cash assistance can also help move families faster toward rebuilding their lives.
-Cash also provides a much-needed jolt to local economies, which can also be a major boon to recovery.

 Housing

 In many parts of the country, demand for housing outpaces supply, complicating recovery efforts.
-Affected people living in rural areas or public housing and people from marginalized groups will require assistance identifying and securing housing.
+Affected people living in rural areas or public housing and people from marginalized groups may require assistance identifying and securing housing.
 The ability to rebuild in rural communities is also challenging due to reduced economies of scale and the cost of transporting goods.

 Affordability

-The United States is facing a critical housing shortage of more than 7 million affordable homes for the nation’s more than 10.8 million extremely low-income families.
-Many people in the U.S. regularly struggle to find safe and affordable housing; add a major disaster into the equation and it becomes even more difficult to find affordable housing, especially for low and middle-income residents and/or retirees on fixed incomes.
+Many people in the U.S. regularly struggle to find safe and affordable housing.
+Add a major disaster into the equation, and it becomes even more challenging to find affordable housing, especially for low and middle-income residents and/or retirees on fixed incomes

 Manufactured housing